 Here’s a trivia question for you: Who was the first person to win the Grammy for Album of the Year?
 It was legendary composer Henry Mancini, who won for the soundtrack to the television show “Peter Gunn.”
-Let’s take a look back at all 58 albums that have claimed this very coveted prize in music history.
+Let’s take a look back at all of the albums that have claimed this coveted prize in music history.

 The attributes of what makes a great album always vary but a well made album will always be viewed as a work of art.
 Great albums can just be an amazing collection of songs that flow together musically or they can be songs that collectively make a statement.
 The albums that have won Album of the Year have encompassed all of these areas.
 They have ranged from some of the most revered classics, from “Sgt.
 Pepper” by The Beatles and “Thriller” by Michael Jackson, to the biggest achievements in recent years, from “Supernatural” by Santana to “21” by Adele and “1989” by Taylor Swift.

 Among the milestones over the years The Beatles’ “Sgt.
 Pepper’s Lonely Hearts Club Band” was the first rock album to win, Glen Campbell‘s “By the Time I Get to Phoenix” was the first country album, Lauryn Hill‘s “The Miseducation of Lauryn Hill” was the first hip-hop album, Arcade Fire‘s “The Suburbs” was the first indie rock album, and Daft Punk‘s “Random Access Memories” was the first electronic dance music album.

 He came into these awards with six nominations and left with two trophies.
 His upset wins for Album of the Year and Best Pop Vocal Album were the second and third wins of his career.

 “Good Morning Gorgeous,” Mary J. Blige